wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 The elegance of this solution is the fact that we easily did this with recursion, in a rather "mathematical" way.

+If you try to write the above two functions in an imperative programming language, you'll see that you will need to write the following:

+1) a function that takes in the number of powers to generate
+2) a function that takes in the upper bound of the powers

+and a lot more for other purposes.

-Furthermore, we need not repeat the same code multiple times so as to create variations of the code that filtered elements the way we did.
-That would have been a rather hackish solution.
-This ability to reuse functions like this grants us a lot of power in Haskell and allows us to reason about code in a very powerful way.
+The ability to reuse functions like this grants us a lot of power in Haskell and allows us to reason about code in a very powerful way.

 ## Fibonacci Numbers

 Fibonacci numbers start with 0 and 1.
-Each number is the sum of the previous two numbers.
-In this example, we'll handle only positive integers.
+Each number is the **sum of the previous two numbers**.
+In this example, we'll handle only *positive* integers.

 Here's how the sequence looks like:

     0 1 1 2 3 5 8 13 21 34 55 89 144 233 377 610 987 1597 2584 4181 ...

-As you can see, the third number, 1, is the sum of 0 and 1.
-The fourth number, 2 is the sum of 1 and 1.
+As you can see, the *third* number, 1, is the sum of 0 and 1.
+The *fourth* number, 2 is the sum of 1 and 1.
 This sequence goes on forever.

 On to the code: